Back to Samsung SmartThings Guides

 Symptoms

-• Device was working then went offline with no changes
+• Device worked then went offline with no changes

-• Device shows offline in app but physically works with button
+• Device shows offline but still works at its button

 Recognize these?
 Here's what usually causes it.